keyvanfatehi/SublimeCloud/README.md

 SublimeCloud is a Sublime Text 2 plugin that syncs your Packages/User directory to/from a github repository.
 Handy for reinstalling, setting up a new workstation, etc.

+* This is a work in progress, currently building for Mac right now, but I'll test it on the other platforms and provide instructions.

 ## Installation

 * Create a new github repository for my sublime settings to sync to.
 (Only for first use)

-* Ensure sure push/pull access to the repository.
+* Ensure push/pull access to said repository.

 * Install the plugin by placing the SublimeCloud.py file into ~/Library/Application Support/Sublime Text 2/Packages/User